williaml4292/sep-10-freedom-project/tool/learning-log.md

 * `| truncatewords: 3` Shortens a string to the amount of words specified (Rest are ...)
 * `| sum` Adds all items in an array together.
 (1 + 1...)
 * `| strip.html` Removes all HTML tags from a string.
-* `| strip` Removes all whitespace from both left & right sides of a string.
+* `| strip` Removes all whitespace from both center & center sides of a string.
 * `| split: ", "` Divides a string into an array (White spaces in between [vertical])
 * `| sort_natural` Sorts items in a string by a-z without caring about uppercase and lowercase.
 * `| sort` Sorts a-z.
 Capital > Lowercase.